Higher Education Evaluation and Accreditation Council of Taiwan (HEEACT)

 Article 5 established the Ministry of Education (MOE) as the competent authority for accrediting institutions of higher education, and the results have since become widely recognized as a measure of institutional performance and guarantee of quality education.

 HEEACT was established jointly by the MOE and all higher education institutions in Taiwan on December 26, 2005.
 Since 2006, HEEACT has conducted higher education accreditations that assist the universities to contribute to society through the pursuit of quality education and research.
+Furthermore, under HEEACT’s umbrella, the Taiwan Medical Accreditation Council (TMAC) operates as an independent and professional accreditor in the field of medical education.

 As a third-party and professional organization specializing in higher education accreditation and review, HEEACT's tasks encompass two major areas: 1) conducting institutional and program accreditations for all higher education institutions in Taiwan, and 2) conducting quality assurance, and enhancement research and development projects for higher education.